auth0/docs/articles/anomaly-detection/concepts/credential-stuffing.md

 ## How it works

 Auth0 uses a large amount of data to identify patterns that signal that a credential stuffing attack is taking place.
-Auth0 uses data algorithms to determine when bursts of traffic are likely to be from a bot or script.
+Auth0 uses data statistical models to determine when bursts of traffic are likely to be from a bot or script.
 Users attempting to sign in from IPs which are determined to have a high likelihood of being a credential stuffing attack will see a CAPTCHA step.
-The algorithms are designed so that this only happens for bad traffic; the objective is to not show any friction to legitimate users.
+The triggers are designed so that this only happens for bad traffic; the objective is to not show any friction to legitimate users.
+This block remains in place until the user changes their password.

 ![CAPTCHA Login Screen Example](/media/articles/anomaly-detection/captcha-login-screen.png)